iiEvee/Lookbayan/README.md

 Lookbayan is a web-based platform designed to serve as a middleman between clients and multiple travel agencies, providing a unified and convenient space to explore, compare, and book travel services.

 The system aims to simplify the travel planning process by consolidating various agency offerings into a single platform.
-Clients can browse travel packages, compare prices, view agency details, and make reservations seamlessly—all in one place.
+Clients can browse travel packages, compare prices, view agency details, and make reservations seamlessly all in one place.

 One of Lookbayan’s standout features is its 360° virtual view integration, allowing users to experience immersive previews of destinations before making a booking.
 This feature enhances user confidence and engagement while providing travel agencies with a powerful visual marketing tool.